Romanian systematization programme: Background

 Nicolae Ceaușescu's 1988 idea to raze about half of Romania's 13,000 villages and rebuild others into "agro-industrial centers" was not new.
 It had been written into law in 1974.
 At that time, about 3,000 villages were scheduled to die out gradually, while 300–400 more were to be transformed into towns.
-However, industrial construction assumed priority, overshadowing the rural reconstruction and resettlement program, which was not pursued with any vigor.
-In the spring of 1988, however, the rural systematization program reemerged as a top priority on Ceaușescu's agenda.
+However, industrial construction assumed priority, overshadowing the rural reconstruction and resettlement programme, which was not pursued with any vigour.
+In the spring of 1988, however, the rural systematization programme reemerged as a top priority on Ceaușescu's agenda.
 The concept was first developed by Nikita Khrushchev, aiming to raise the standard of rural life by amalgamating villages in order to stop the migration of younger people from rural to urban.
 However, the project was forgotten while Ceaușescu focused on other projects, such as the Centrul Civic and the Danube–Black Sea Canal, but it was relaunched in March 1988.
 The 1974 law for urban and rural territorial reorganization provided for the development of the countryside by focusing on the more viable villages while the rest would be gradually starved of investment.
 However, momentum was lost in the late 1970s, and of the 140 new towns promised by 1985, only one – Rovinari – was completed in 1981.
 No explanation was ever given, but likely Ceaușescu transferred his attention to the aforementioned projects.